argoproj-labs/argocd-notifications/docs/services/teams.md

 # Teams

+## Parameters

+The Teams notification service send message notifications using Teams bot and requires specifying the following settings:

+* `recipientUrls` - the webhook url map, e.g. `channelName: https://example.com`

+## Configuration

 1. Open `Teams` and goto `Apps`
 2. Find `Incoming Webhook` microsoft app and click on it
 3. Press `Add to a team` -> select team and channel -> press `Set up a connector`
 4. Enter webhook name and upload image (optional)
-5. Press `Create` then copy webhook url and store it in `argocd_notifications-secret`
+5. Press `Create` then copy webhook url and store it in `argocd-notifications-secret` and define it in `argocd-notifications-cm`
-6. in `argocd-notifications-cm` ConfigMap:

 ```yaml
 apiVersion: v1